This information is for students who will be applying to extend their Tier 4 visa.

 Click here to request your CAS statement.

-Please note: we strongly recommend that you have your bank statements checked by the International Student Advisers before you request your CAS statement.
+Please note: your CAS will not be released until your bank statements are checked by the International Student Advisers

 3. Prepare your supporting documents